rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 <button className={buttonClasses.join(' ')} />
 {{< /highlight >}}

-For that case a neat little library named {{% a_blank "classnames" "https://github.com/JedWatson/classnames" %}} became relevant for a lot of people.
-It makes it easier to apply conditional style on elements.
+The className attribute would resolve into 'button warning' if the isRemoveButton predicate is true.
+For the case of conditional class attributes in React, there exists a neat little library called {{% a_blank "classnames" "https://github.com/JedWatson/classnames" %}}.

 {{< highlight javascript >}}
 var buttonClasses = classNames(